 Likely the tallest breed of dog out there, these dogs are big boys and girls who typically exceed one hundred pounds and can reach up to two hundred pounds by the time they are fully grown.
 Gentle creatures at heart, though, these dogs are easy to train and great with the humans who they love.

-Like most giant dog breeds, Great Danes need plenty of space to run and play.
+Like most giant dog breeds, Great Danes need plenty of space to run and play, making them great candidates for a wireless dog fence.
 A bored Dane is a destructive dog, though, and you’ll want to make sure that you spend plenty of time with him or her whenever possible.

 Taking second place in the battle of the large dog breeds, the Irish Wolfhound regularly grows to be about three feet tall and often weighs up to 175 pounds.
 This large dog is friendly and playful, though, which is a bit odd considering that these dog breeds were actually bred to take down huge prey.
 Today’s version can be a great competitive dog, of course, but most simply want to spend time with family and friends.